COVID made us all assholes. Will we ever recover?

 But it’s not entirely our fault.

 The public health messaging around COVID-19 has been shaky from the start.
-First, Americans were told not to worry about the virus, it was just “one person coming in from China.”
+First, Americans were told not to worry about the virus; it was just “one person coming in from China.”
 Next we were advised not to wear masks but banned from spending time outdoors, at places like parks and beaches.
 For a while we Cloroxed our groceries.

 Nationwide, we reversed course on some of those early practices, but the average person’s risk assessment has still grown ever murkier.
 Some (Republican) governors have ignored CDC recommendations and rushed to reopen their states, threatening local officials who are taking a more measured approach in the process.
 Around the holidays, some people started giving in to “pandemic fatigue,” deciding that the mental health benefits of visiting long-lost loved ones outweighed the known risks of multi-household gatherings.
 Now, we’re navigating the vaccine era: Should you get the Johnson & Johnson shot or hold out for a more effective mRNA cocktail?
 How safe are mixed-vaccine-status gatherings?
 Can you require proof-of-vaccination for event attendees?
 How can you possibly enforce outdoor mask requirements only for the unvaccinated?